nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_maintenance.md

 If the Provider does want to delete the Pointer it should be done as soon as possible after creation to limit exposure to Consumers.
 However even in this circumstance the Provider should consider marking the Pointer as entered in error.

-{% include important.html content="It is important to note that when a Pointer is deleted from the NRL it is marked as &quot;inactive&quot; as opposed to being removed completely.
+{% include important.html content="When a Pointer is deleted from the NRL it is marked as &quot;inactive&quot; as opposed to being removed completely.
 This is commonly known as a &quot;soft delete&quot;.
 Once a Pointer is deleted the Pointer can no longer be viewed or edited by any Consumer or Provider." %}

 ## Update of an existing Pointer ##

-As noted in the create section update will be invoked on a Pointer when the Provider needs to change its status from current to entered in error.
+Update will be invoked on a Pointer when the Provider needs to change its status from current to entered in error.
 Providers can only change the status property on an existing Pointer.
-When any other attribute on the Pointer needs to be changed then the Pointer should be replaced (superseded) with an updated version.
+When any other attribute on the Pointer needs to be changed then the Pointer should be superseded, replacing it with an updated version.

 ## Managing Pointers to content ##

-As noted in the create section where a new version of content is created then a new Pointer should be created to reference the new content.
+As noted above in the [overview](#overview) section where a new version of content is created then a new Pointer should be created to reference the new content.
 For more detail see figure 2 but in brief each time a new version of a Pointer is created the existing one will be marked as superseded and the new Pointer becomes current.